madeindra/signal-setup-guide/README.md

 * CDS Server: Find server with Intel SGX to try to setup custom CDS Server.
 * Signal iOS: Still can't afford Apple Dev License, find someone with license.
 * Load Test: I want to see the performance of the custom server under stress, will update later.
-* **Lately there's a lot of news about leaking in Intel SGX, I think Signal will stop using this method in near future, not to mention that it's not required if you have no concern about contact's privacy**

-## Cotributing
+## Contributor
+This guide has been written by the help of the developers from community.

+* [konglomerat-id](https://github.com/on-premise-signal/signal-setup-guide) wrote the configuration and steps to setup signal server 2.55
+* [LiteSpeedDev](https://github.com/LiteSpeedDev/SignalApp-Setup) gave nginx configration and turn/stun server
+* [kondal789rao](https://community.signalusers.org/t/amazon-s3-component-replacement-for-text-secure-server-local-installation/5375/18) modified AWS to MinIO.
+* [madeindra](https://github.com/madeindra/setup-guide) compiled the guide, improve the steps, and wrote more guide on uncovered topics
+* [amargarido](https://github.com/amargarido) helped to improve the readme

-You are welcome to contribute on this guide.
+You are welcome to contribute on this guide, please fork the repository and create a Pull Request.

+## Issue
 If you have any questions please write an issues and I will try to help.

 You are recommended to <a href="https://github.com/madeindra/setup-guide/issues/new/choose">open an issue here</a> if you face a difficulties to let the communities help you too and contributing to the communities in the process.